 In 2002, while his assault case was still before the courts, McArthur registered on Recon – a gay fetish dating app for men who were into BDSM and looking for partners with similar proclivities.
 His profile noted that he was searching for “submissive” men.

-He became heavily active on nearly every gay dating app and site, he could under the handle “Silver Fox”, creating profiles on Silverdaddies, Manjam, Grindr, Bear411, BearForest, Scruff and Daddyhunt.
+He became heavily active on nearly every gay dating app and site he could.
+Under the handle “Silver Fox,” he created profiles on Silverdaddies, Manjam, Grindr, Bear411, BearForest, Scruff and Daddyhunt.